Razer Huntsman V3 Pro

 Is the Razer Huntsman V3 Pro good for competitive gaming?

 Yes.
-Reviewers repeatedly praise its adjustable actuation, Rapid Trigger, Snap Tap, and responsive optical switches for competitive shooters and fast movement control.
+Reviewers repeatedly praised its fast actuation, Rapid Trigger, Snap Tap, and responsive feel, especially for FPS movement and strafing.

 Is it comfortable for typing?